nilayspshah/sq-hive-api-docs/source/index.html.md

 Webhook signatures is your way to verify that webhook messages are sent by us.
 For a more detailed explanation, check out this article on [why you should verify webhooks](https://docs.svix.com/receiving/verifying-payloads/why).

 ### How to verify webhooks with Svix Libraries
-Our webhook partner Svix offers a set of useful libraries that make verifying webhooks very simple.
+You can use a set of useful libraries by developed by our webhook partner Svix that make verifying webhooks very simple.
 Here is a an example using Javascript:

 ```
 import { Webhook } from "svix";